-You probably need to take this medicine for at least 3 to 6 weeks.
-Sometimes, you will need to take it for several months.
+The medicine will need to be taken for at least 3 to 6 weeks.
+Sometimes, it may need to be taken for several more months.

-If you have diabetes, it is very important to keep your blood sugar under control.
+If you or your child has diabetes, it is very important to keep your or your child's blood sugar under control.

 When to Call the Doctor

-Call your health care provider if:
+Contact your provider if:

-- You have a fever higher than 100.5°F (38.0°C) or chills.
+- You or your child has a fever of 100.5°F (38.0°C), or higher, or have chills.

 Bone infection - discharge

 Dabov GD.
 Osteomyelitis.
-In: Canale ST, Beaty JH, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 21.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 21.

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.